-Accounts Receivable - Unbilled and Other - Unbilled and other accounts receivable consist mainly of the contingent portion of the sales price that is not collectible until successful installation of the product.
+Accounts Receivable - Unbilled and Other - Unbilled and other accounts receivable consist mainly of a contingent portion of the sales price that is not collectible until successful installation of the product.
 These amounts are generally billed upon final customer acceptance.
+Accounts receivable also includes Value-added tax ("VAT") receivable.

 Concentrations of Credit Risk - Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and trade accounts receivable.
 The Company's customers consist of solar cell and semiconductor manufacturers worldwide, as well as the lapping and polishing marketplace.
-Credit risk is managed by performing ongoing credit evaluations of the customers' financial condition, by requiring significant deposits where appropriate, and by actively monitoring collections.
+Credit risk is managed by performing ongoing credit evaluations of our customers' financial condition, by requiring significant deposits where appropriate, and by actively monitoring collections.
 Letters of credit are required of certain customers depending on the size of the order, type of customer or its creditworthiness, and country of domicile.
 Reserves for potentially uncollectible receivables are maintained based on an assessment of collectability.

 The Company maintains its cash, cash equivalents and restricted cash in multiple financial institutions.
-Approximately65% of the Company's total cash balances are primarily invested in US Treasuries or are in financial institutions insured by the Federal Deposit Insurance Corporation (FDIC).
-The remainder of the Company's cash is maintained with financial institutions with reputable credit in The Netherlands, France and China.
+Approximately75% of the Company's total cash balances are primarily invested in US Treasuries or are in financial institutions insured by the Federal Deposit Insurance Corporation (FDIC).
+The remainder of the Company's cash is maintained with financial institutions with reputable credit ratings in The Netherlands, France and China.

-As of March 31, 2016 one customer represented 11% of accounts receivable.
-As of September 30, 2015, no customer individually represented greater than 10% of accounts receivable.
+As of June 30, 2016 and September 30, 2015, no customer individually represented greater than 10% of accounts receivable.